melboo/Parsons-Bootcamp-Web/Day_2/README.md

 ### watch out for:
 - not closing your tags!
 - white space: web browsers will render extra white space as a single line space and a new line without a `<br>` on the same line
-- escaping characters & unicode symbols ( *see book HTML & CSS pg 194* )

 ### homework:
-Reading (HTML & CSS pgs...), write a basic html page.

 Could be anything, don’t worry about getting stuff wrong.
 Get as crazy as you want but at the very minimum:

 - make some more HTML!
 Create something meaningful, could be a recipe, instructions to build something, a bibliography, poetry, fictional story.
 - set up a webpage as we've done in class using the doctype declaration as well as root, head, and body tags.